 Rubber is one of the most important materials used throughout the manufacturing world.
 Used to produce everything from small rubber bands and doormats to tires, hoses, gaskets, and other important automotive/aerospace hardware, rubber is interwoven into the fabric of our daily lives.
-Strong, elastic, and versatile, rubber is commonly utilized in fields ranging from chemical production to the construction industry to consumer goods manufacturing.
 Due to rubber’s strength and application diversity, the material has become increasingly utilized worldwide with annual rubber production has increased by around 6 million tons over the last 20 years.

 Fortunately, coding rubber products on an industrial scale isn’t difficult with the right technology.
 At InkJet, Inc., we help companies complete these applications by providing the hardware and ink necessary to code products in a fast, reliable manner.
 Here’s how businesses can comply with strict regulations without sacrificing overall efficiency by inkjet printing on rubber parts.

 Find an Inkjet Printer That Fits Your Production Line Needs

 To meet supply chain requirements and comply with government regulations, manufacturers need to use reliable marking hardware that can stand up against the challenges of industrial rubber marking.
 These challenges take many forms including:

 - Speed: Modern production lines move at hundreds of feet per minute.
 Line operators need to use hardware with high-speed capabilities in order to place codes without sacrificing operational efficiency.

 - Heat: Many workplaces utilize high heat to form rubber into the needed product shape.
 This raises the overall temperature within the facility, possibly affecting the performance of marking hardware.
 To create long-lasting codes and avoid downtime, companies must use coding hardware that is designed with an operational temperature that meets their needs.